thomascjw30/ML-Engineer-Capstone-Project/README.md

 The Y-Variable is 'Churn' - as I am predicting whether an account will likely churn or not.

 <img src='https://github.com/thomascjw30/ML-Engineer-Capstone-Project/blob/main/Screenshots/automl_settings.png'>
-The best performing algorithmn for my dataset was VotingEnsemble.
+The best performing algorithmn for my dataset was VotingEnsemble (w/ 80.9% accuracy).
 <img src='https://github.com/thomascjw30/ML-Engineer-Capstone-Project/blob/main/Screenshots/automl_widget_run_detail.png'>

-### Results
-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.